MTjody/ssr-playground/posts/mui-unit-tests-p1.md

 When setting up UI unit tests, you'd usually do something like the following:

 1. Prepare the environment, e.g. render your component that you're testing, with the properties it needs to render.
-2. Interact with the component, e.g. focus and type something in a textfield and hitting enter
+2. Interact with the component, e.g. focus and type something in a textfield and hitting enter.
 3. Expect to see a change in the UI, e.g. the textfield is no longer in focus and the value has been set.

 When doing this with component based UI libraries such as React, you need to look past the React component and actually test what is in [the DOM](https://en.wikipedia.org/wiki/Document_Object_Model).
 The DOM is the technical term for what structure your website / webapp has, i.e. which HTML elements it consists of.